-- LP gas regulators should never be located inside the poultry building, unless they are properly installed and vented.
+- LP-Gas regulators should never be located inside the poultry building unless they are properly installed and vented per NFPA 58 codes.

 - Only approved black pipe should be used inside the poultry building; copper piping should be used outside the building.

-- Only rubber hoses approved for LP gas should be used to attach the stoves to the black pipe.
+- Only approved rubber hoses and connections for LP-Gas should be used to attach the heaters or stoves to the black pipe.

-- Leak checks of the gas systems should be performed periodically by a qualified service person.
+- Leak checks of the gas systems should be performed periodically by a qualified service person and documented.